madelyngreyes/readthedocs/docs/source/sections/data/data2/TCGA_Reports.rst

 TCGA Data Reports
 *****************

-A number of useful `Data Reports <https://tcga-data.nci.nih.gov/datareports/dataReportsHome.htm>`_ are available directly from TCGA.
-There are several different reports that you can access from that page, including these nice dashboards:
+A number of useful Reports on TCGA Data are available directly from the `Genomic Data Commons Data Portal <https://gdc-portal.nci.nih.gov/>`_.
+Please explore these.
+New types of reports are added over time at the GDC.

-* **Data Statistics**:  this `dashboard <https://tcga-data.nci.nih.gov/datareports/statsDashboard.htm>`_ provides high-level statistics describing TCGA data content and usage.
-* **Project Case Overview**:  this `dashboard <https://tcga-data.nci.nih.gov/datareports/projectCaseDashboard.htm>`_ provides a high-level snapshot of TCGA project progress through the multiple phases of sample analysis.